 A 12.3-inch digital instrument cluster showcases essential driving information like range, charging status, speed, gear position, and more.
 There’s also a large panoramic sunroof and a Meridian sound system on the Rivian R1T.
 There’s also a removable Bluetooth speaker that functions as an additional speaker in the cabin, and when customers step out with the portable unit, it remains connected to the smartphone.
 That said, the cabin is devoid of physical buttons and has plenty of storage spaces.

 Rivian has built its chassis in-house.
 The platform includes the battery, drive units, suspension, thermal management, and the lower body structure.
 All models come with independent air suspension that allows more than six inches of ride height adjustment.
-There’s automatic ride height leveling as well, that adjusts depending on the payload.
+There’s automatic ride height leveling as well, which adjusts depending on the payload.
 Moreover, active damping monitors tweak the suspension every five milliseconds for better bump absorption and improved handling.
 There’s also a fully flat reinforced underbody shield to protect the chassis during hardcore off-roading.

-By the end of 2023, Rivian plans to have 3500 plus DC fast chargers across 600 sites.
+By the end of 2023, Rivian plans to have over 3,500 DC fast chargers across 600 sites.
 Along with level 2 AC chargers, Rivian’s entire network is projected to comprise 10,000 chargers by the end of 2023.
 They will be powered by 100% green energy sources and have an output of 200 kW, which will eventually be increased to 300 kW.
 The connected car technology lets owners locate charging stations and monitor charging status through the Rivian app.